-Airport Gustavo Diaz Ordaz is located four miles from downtown, and is served by a wide variety of national and international airlines, many with nonstop flights.
+Puerto Vallarta is located in the heart of Mexico's Pacific coastline and is encircled by the rugged Sierra Madre Mountains to the east (which diminish hurricane forces) and fronted by the Bay of Banderas.
+Airport Gustavo Diaz Ordaz is located four miles from downtown and is served by a wide variety of national and international airlines, many with nonstop flights.
+Flights arrive daily from Canada, the U.S and Europe as well as South America.
 You need a passport to enter.

-Puerto Vallarta can trace its history back to the 1500s when Spanish conquistadors explored the coast.
+Puerto Vallarta can trace its history back to the 1600s when Spanish conquistadors explored the coast.
 The area was later settled by farmers, fishermen and mango and banana plantation owners.
-In 1918, it was officially named in honor of then governor Ignacio Vallarta.
-Puerto Vallarta remained a sleepy fishing village until it burst into the national spotlight in 1963 for the filming of Director John Huston's movie, "Night of the Iguana."
-The subsequent scandal of Richard Burton and Elizabeth Taylor's torrid romance put PV on the map as a gorgeous gold-sand paradise bordered by jungle-covered mountains.
-With all that publicity came a lot of building and commercialization.
+In 1918, it was officially named in honor of then governor Don Ignacio L. Vallarta.
+Puerto Vallarta remained a sleepy fishing village until it burst into the national spotlight in 1963 for the filming of Director John Huston's movie, The Night of the Iguana.
+The subsequent scandal of Richard Burton and Elizabeth Taylor's torrid romance put PV on the map as a gorgeous golden sand paradise bordered by jungle-covered mountains.
+With all the publicity came a lot of building and commercialization.
 Though the area has grown considerably and features several distinct zones, it still maintains its "Old World" personality and charm.

-©2012 The Villa Group.
+©2013 The Villa Group.
 All Rights Reserved.